kantmn/Python_Nanoleaf_Ambilight/README.md

 It should be much faster with a better computer, but there might still be a latency because of the transmission from Computer -> Switch(router) -> WiFi -> Nanoleaf

 # Demonstration
+Run the <a href="https://github.com/kantmn/Python_Nanoleaf_Ambilight/blob/master/demo.mp4">simple preview video</a>
-See a demo video how it <a href="https://mega.nz/folder/CRkQ1Y7K#Uy_5d1jRqarbzSMAArMK4g">runs here</a> Launch demo.mp4
+Or see a demo video in uncompressed quality <a href="https://mega.nz/folder/CRkQ1Y7K#Uy_5d1jRqarbzSMAArMK4g"> here</a>